 - 1. After cooling, spread the dried sample on a clean, flat surface. - 2.
-Examine each particle face and determine if the particle meets the fracture criteria. - 3.
+Examine each particle face and determine if the particle meets the fractured criteria. - 3.
 Separate the sample into three categories: - Fractured particles meeting the criteria - Particles not meeting the criteria - Questionable or borderline particles - 4.
 Determine the dry mass of particles in each category to the nearest 0.1 g. - 5.
-Calculate the percent questionable particles. - 6.
+Calculate the percent questionable particles to the nearest 1 percent. - 6.
 Re-sort the questionable particles when more than 15 percent is present.
 Continue sorting until there is no more than 15 percent in the questionable category. - 7.
 Calculate the percent fractured particles meeting criteria to nearest 0.1 percent.
 Report to 1 percent.